AlexandreRouma/SDRPlusPlus/readme.md

 The solution until a fixed libhackrf version is released is to completely remove the soapy_source module from SDR++.
 To do this, delete `modules/soapy_source.dll` on windows or `/usr/lib/sdrpp/plugins/soapy_source.so` on linux.

+## SDR++ doesn't show my devices (Linux)

+If you're running a recent Linux distribution that is using PipeWire instead of PulseAudio and you're using the enabled by default audio_sink you may be running accross a bug in the RtAudio library.
+Try running sdrpp with PIPEWIRE_PROPS and the jack-filter-name option set so that the PipeWire jack implementation removes certain characters from audio device names and avoids that bug.

+For example: `PIPEWIRE_PROPS='{ jack.filter-name=true }' ./build/sdrpp -r root_dev`

+If you are actually using jack/jack2 you will need to rename any devices/ports that have regex characters in the name.

 ## Issue not listed here?

 If you still have an issue, please open an issue about it or ask on the discord.
 I'll try to respond as quickly as I can.
 Please avoid trying to contact me on every platform imaginable thinking I'll respond faster though...